DavidZhongtai/davidzhongtai.github.io/index.md

   <br>
   - The efficiency of supervised learning on the benchmark dataset MNIST is analyzed with various learning algorithms
   <br>
-  - The study will analyze the efficiency of such methods and the "Why?" behind them
+  - The study will analyze the efficiency of such methods and the "Why?" behind such methods
   <br>

 <!-- - **Learning to Self-Train for Semi-Supervised Few-Shot Classification**